Picovoice/rhino/README.md

 Replace `${RHINO_LIBRARY_PATH}` with path to appropriate library available under [lib](/lib), `${SYSTEM}` with the name of the platform you are running on (`linux`, `raspberry-pi`, `mac` or `windows`), and `${INPUT_AUDIO_DEVICE}` with the name of your microphone device.
 The demo opens an audio stream and your intent from spoken commands in the context of a smart lighting system.
-For example you can say:
+For example, you can say:

 > Turn on the lights in the bedroom.

+For more information about C demos go to [demo/c](demo/c).

 ## SDKs